CLI Reference

 Request Body

-Section titled “Request Body”The request body should be a JSON object containing the facts to evaluate:
+Section titled “Request Body”The request body must be a JSON object with a facts field:

-Section titled “Response”The response is a JSON object containing the decision and any attachments:
+Section titled “Response”The response is a JSON object containing an array of decisions:

 Section titled “Example Requests”Simple Authorization